 We believe that all children and young people are equal and therefore deserve to be treated equally, regardless of age, gender, religion or race.

 Bernice Langley is a British citizen and healthcare professional.
-In 2007, on a visit to Calaba Town, where she was born and raised, she was struck by the great need and abject poverty that she saw in the town.
+In 2007, on a visit to Calaba Town, Sierra Leone, where she was born and raised, she was struck by the great need and abject poverty that she saw in the town.
 She felt compelled to take action.
 That same year WCC was born.
-Bernice started by organising a team of university graduates to interview over 2000 families in Calaba Town.
+Bernice started by organising a team of university graduates to interview over 2000 families in Sierra Leone.
 This research helped to identify the main needs within the community, primarily clean water, healthcare and sanitation facilities.
 Investing her personal funds and that of a few friends into providing for this need, Bernice founded WCC.
 It has led to education projects, sanitary projects, the building of wells and much more.
 In 2010, the organisation gained charitable status.
 This was merely the beginning of a great venture that will positively influence thousands in the future.